marekborowiec/teaching/command-line1.md

 ```shell
 cp -r Directory15 Directory15-backup
 ```
 You can also use cp to copy from one path (source) to another (destination).
 In such cases you may wish to leave the name of the copied file as it was.
-Remember that your working directory can be specified as a single dot:
+Remember that your working directory can be specified with a period:
 ```shell
 cp Directory15/SubdirB/image-3.jpg .
 ```